Individual customers privacy policy

 Marketing information

-Cicerone holds name and address information to mail catalogues and other information about guidebooks, and email addresses to send email newsletters and similar communications on a regular basis.
+Cicerone holds name and address information to mail catalogues and other information about guidebooks, and email addresses to send email newsletters and similar communications regularly.
 This information is held secure at Cicerone.

 This information is held only so that we may communicate information about our guidebooks and other products.
-It is held on the basis of your consent, so you have the right to be removed from databases at any time, most simply done by unsubscribing.
+It is held based on your consent, so you have the right to be removed from databases at any time, most simply done by unsubscribing.

-We use a Newsletter service to compose and distribute newsletters.
-Newsletter sign ups are recorded in our systems and passed to this service, unsubscribes are recorded.
+We use a marketing platform called Campaign Monitor to compose and distribute newsletters.
+Newsletter sign-ups are recorded in our systems and passed to this service, and unsubscribes are recorded.
 The service allows us to understand how our newsletters are used.

 Communications with users